 - Training in subjective assessment of probabilities in a way that your performance can be measured.

 Optional Topics – Choose any two of these half-day sessions for the second day of the 2-day event or add a third day to cover all topics.

 - Calibration Training – HDR will teach the techniques behind subjectively assessing the probability of uncertain events and the ranges of uncertain quantities.
 This is an essential skill for anyone who needs to consider chance in decisions.
 Participants will see their skills measurably improve during the training with a series of “calibration exams.”
 Participants will also learn some of the techniques involved in training others to be calibrated.
-This training can be conducted live or on our new, fully on-demand Calibrator Portal.
+This training is completed live on our new, fully on-demand Calibrator Portal.

 - More Advanced Cybersecurity Measurement Topics – Participants will learn additional methods for more advanced cybersecurity measurement topics.
 These include statistical methods for reducing expert inconsistency, and updating models with new empirical data.

 - Challenges, Solutions, Next Step (CSN) Workshop – The objective of the CSN workshop is to help participants identify opportunities to apply the methods they learned to specific cybersecurity risk problems identified by you.
 The workshop will identify the appropriate methods for the problems and discuss how to get started on developing a full cybersecurity risk solution.
 This module allows participants to see the practical applications of what they learned and begin to plan details of next steps.

 Optional Customization – If you need content developed specifically for your industry or your firm, email us to discuss an estimate for a customization effort.